Using the SkyCiv Load Generator in EN 1991-1-4 Wind Load Calculations

 Topography Input Parameters

-Wind Source Direction – used in obtaining the upwind (left side) and downwind (right side) ground elevations to calculate for Orography Factor, cand Direction Factor, cdir
+Wind Source Direction – used in obtaining the upwind (left side) and downwind (right side) ground elevations to calculate for Orography Factor, co and Direction Factor, cdir

 Type of Terrain – Options to select Flat, Hill, Escarpment, Ridge